 I am a philosopher of mind and cognitive science.
 My research is primarily about animal minds.

-I was educated in logic and philosophy of science at Milan University, and in philosophy of mind at the University of Edinburgh.
-I then completed a PhD in philosophy of psychology at Antwerp University, with a dissertation entitled Animal Intention.
+I was educated in logic and philosophy of science at the University of Milan, my hometown, and in philosophy of mind at the University of Edinburgh.
+I then completed a PhD at the Centre for Philosophical Psychology at Antwerp University, with a dissertation entitled Animal Intention.
 This work represents the first systematic theory of intention applied to the study of animal cognition from a philosophical, ethological, psychological, and neuroscientific perspective.
 The main claim is that chimpanzees are capable of sophisticated forms of planning that meet the constraints of Bratman's account of planning agency and, they are thus capable of acting, even though they lack conceptual representations.
 This is the main reference in defence of animal action discussed in the Action entry of the Stanford Encyclopedia of Philosophy.